pympk/Use-GitHub-and-Git-in-VScode/README.md

   > The Status Bar indicates Synchronize Changes will pull 2 and push 1 commits to remote repository

 #### Merge local branches

+- Merge will delete files in current branch if file is deleted in incoming branch